Hong Kong is currently being ruled by the barbarian Beijing regime not because

 faculty of the College of Logistic Engineering in

-region level before he came to Hong Kong in 1997 to take on the position of
+level before he left China for Hong Kong in 1997 to take on the position of

 the chief of armament department of PLA Hong Kong Garrison.
 Du returned to